 The second canonical model follows \cite{phelps72} (see also \citealt{aigner1977statistical}) to argue that statistical discrimination emerges from differing qualities of information.
 Groups 1 and 2 have the same, exogenous, skill distribution, but employers have access to better-quality information about members of Group 2 than of Group 1.
 As a result, members of Group 2 enjoy, on average, a favorable treatment in the labor market.
-Beyond a few well-studied cases such as biases in testing methodology, shared language, cultural background, or social connections \citep{cornell1996culture}, the reasons behind the informational heterogeneity are often left unspecified.
+Beyond a few prominent factors, such as shared language, culture backgrounds and social connections \citep{cornell1996culture}, the reasons behind the informational heterogeneity are often left unspecified.

-The current paper combines ideas from the canonical Arrovian and Phelpsian models, with the chief aim of endogenizing employer's acquisition of information about workers' skills.
-In our story, workers choose whether to undertake a costly investment that results in an increased likelihood of being productive.
-An employer chooses a labor market outcome (a promotion decision, in our model), based on his endogenously gleaned information about workers' productivity.
-We borrow from the recent literature on rational inattention \citep{sims2003implications} to model how an employer chooses a costly signal structure that will inform him about workers' productivity.
-In equilibrium, workers' incentives to invest are affected by how they expect to be rewarded by the employer, a decision that is filtered through the endogenously chosen information structure.
-In turn, the employer chooses an optimal information structure and labor market outcome, given his belief about workers' investment decisions.
+We combine the Arrovian and Phelpsian ideas, with the chief aim of endogenizing employers' information acquisition about their employees.
+In our model, workers choose whether to undertake a costly investment that increases their likelihood of being productive.
+An employer selects a worker to promote, based on his endogenously gleaned information about workers' productivity.
+Following the literature on rational inattention \citep{sims2003implications}, we model information acquisition as a costly signal structure that prescribes promotion recommendations to the employer.
+In equilibrium, workers' incentives to invest are influenced by their likelihood of getting promoted, and their investment decisions in turn shape the signal structure that the employer uses to assess their productivity.

-We first demonstrate that there always exists an impartial equilibrium: analogous to the equilibria without coordination failure in Arrow's model, but with the new feature that the information structure endogenously chosen by the employer is also impartial about groups.
+We first show that there always exists an impartial equilibrium: analogous to the Pareto-dominant equilibrium in Arrow's model, but with the new feature that the information structure endogenously chosen by the employer is also impartial about groups.
 In an impartial equilibrium, there is neither Arrovian coordination failure nor Phelpsian information heterogeneity.